trentlarson/endorser-mobile/README.md

 - android
   - In node_modules/@veramo/data-store, all Entity() calls need the name inside.
   - In android/app/build.gradle, update versionName (to match version in package.json) & versionCode (with build number)
-    - Always increment the versionCode.
+    - Always increment the versionCode (and ensure you don't already have a larger release in ios).
 It is possible to reuse the versionName.
   - `cd android; bundle exec fastlane beta; cd ..`
   - To create a new release & upload:
     - Do one of these in Google Play Console: